bangoc123/transformer/README.md

 - `activation`: The activation of Position-wise Feed-Forward Networks.
 If we want to experiment `GELU` instead of `RELU`, which activation was wisely used recently.
 - `dropout-rate`.
 Dropout rate of any Layer.
 Transformer-Base sets it to 0.1
 - `eps`.
 Layer Norm parameter.
 Default value: 0.1
+- `n-grams`.
+The longest correct sentence when predicted.
+Default value: 3
+- `use-bleu`. bool values.
+It's using to evaluate NLP model ([More](https://aclanthology.org/P02-1040.pdf))

 After training successfully, your model will be saved to `model-folder` defined before